mskperera/mskperera/README.md

 ## About Me
-### I am a seasoned Software Engineer, blending expertise in system design, software craftsmanship, and full-stack ingenuity.
-With a profound understanding of cutting-edge technologies, I wield creativity to architect resilient systems, orchestrate seamless performance enhancements, and manifest exquisite solutions.
-My repertoire traverses a rich tapestry of development languages and frameworks, encompassing ReactJS, React Native, Next.js, Node.js, Python, and an array of sophisticated database management systems including MSSQL and MySQL.
+### I am a seasoned software engineer with a passion for crafting innovative solutions and pushing the boundaries of technology.
+With a comprehensive understanding of modern development methodologies, I excel in system design, software development, and full-stack solutions.
+My expertise lies in architecting robust systems, optimizing performance, and delivering high-quality solutions.
+I am committed to continuous learning and staying abreast of the latest industry trends to ensure that my skills remain sharp and relevant.
+With a strong foundation in problem-solving and a creative approach to challenges, I thrive in dynamic and collaborative environments.
+Let's collaborate and bring transformative ideas to life!

 ## Skills
 ### - Frontend Development